Jan-3007/DSP_lab/README.md

 # Flash CMSIS-DAP FW on MB9AF312K
-The following instructions include programs which can be accessed by installing the "FM4S6E2GMKitSetup_RevSB.exe", see [download links](#download-links).
+The following instructions include programs (it is recommended to use a Windows PC) which can be accessed by installing the "FM4S6E2GMKitSetup_RevSB.exe", see [download links](#download-links).
 This will install more programs then necessary, to avoid this, unpack the .exe inside a folder and execute only the necessary programs.
 1. install "FLASH USB DIRECT Programmer.msi" from "FM4S6E2GMKitSetup_RevSB"
 2. set J3: 2-3
 3. set J4 = 1-2